 With those criteria in mind, these are our recommendations for best low profile mechanical keyboards:

-Best Low Profile Mechanical Keyboards – My Recommendations
+Best Low Profile Mechanical Keyboards – Our Recommendations

 Best Budget Low Profile Mechanical Keyboard